Living in Melbourne, Australia

 If you have school-aged dependants who will accompany you to Australia, you must enrol them at a school as fee-paying students.

 Find out all you need to know at our Student Visa page.

 Initially, international students cannot work in Australia.
-Students who have completed their course enrolment formalities may apply to the Department of Immigration and Border Protection (formerly DIAC) for a Visa with Work Rights.
+Students who have completed their course enrolment formalities may apply to the Department of Home Affairs (formerly DIBP) for a Visa with Work Rights.

 The working permit allows international students to work up to 40 hours per fortnight* when courses are in session, provided that work does not interfere with studies.
 During vacation periods full-time employment is allowed.
 International students should not rely on part time employment as a means of support as employment may not be easy to find.
-For more information about working while studying, please refer to the Department of Immigration and Border Protection website.
+For more information about working while studying, please refer to the Department of Home Affairs website.

 Find out more about work rights.

 *A fortnight means any period of 14 days commencing on a Monday and ending at the end of the second following Sunday.